 Home Latest Stories The Ramsey-Paxton Cemetery is a hidden gem locally, state-wide and nationally!
+The Ramsey-Paxton Cemetery is a hidden gem locally, state-wide and nationally!
 By Loveland Magazine - Sep 30, 2018 0 Share on Facebook Tweet on Twitter tweet Rob Geiger by Rob Geiger, The Ramsey-Paxton Cemetery, located at Ramsey Court in the White Pillars Subdivision in Loveland, Ohio, needs funding in order to help preserve our local history.
 The project will entail eradication of several dying trees, procurement of appropriate permits, site preparation, and erection of a nice 4’ aluminum decorative fence.
 The Paxton-Ramsey Cemetery Association, Inc. is seeking $10,000 in funding.
 The local Clough Valley Chapter of the Daughters of the American Revolution is sponsoring a grant proposal submission to their National Society.
 The Ramsey-Paxton Cemetery originated in 1813 with the burial of Lt.
 Col. Thomas Paxton, a Revolutionary War Soldier, on land that he received for his military service.
 Paxton’s original land grant was 1,000 acres starting in Warren County and sweeping into Clermont County.
 In 1795 Paxton and his sons-in law came to claim the property and a year later sent for their wives and children to join them in their new home.
 Lt.
 Col. Paxton (1739-1813) served with General George Washington at Valley Forge in 1777 and with General Anthony Wayne at the Battle of Fallen Timbers in 1794.
 Lt.
 Col. Paxton is considered the first permanent settler between the Little Miami River and the Scioto River in the Virginia Military Tract, credited with raising the first crop of corn, and was the founder of Loveland.
 Lt.
 Col. Paxton is considered the first permanent settler between the Little Miami River and the Scioto River in the Virginia Military Tract, credited with raising the first crop of corn, and was the founder of Loveland.
 Paxton’s involvement is quite extensive helping Lytle with surveying lands in Clermont County down to parts of today’s community of Hyde Park, having the first polling place in Clermont County and helping with the statehood of Ohio.
 Captain John Ramsey, a son-in-law, was buried in the cemetery in 1847, along with other family members until 1913.
 Captain John Ramsey (1764-1847) was a Revolutionary War Patriot and one of the first settlers of Clermont County with other family members.
 He was considered a proficient hunter even though his leg was amputated as a result of carrying out military duties.
 In 1997 the Ramsey-Paxton Cemetery Association, Inc. was formed and earned the status as a nonprofit (501c3) organization, and it is managed by a Board of Trustees.
 Much needed restoration of the cemetery took place with restoration of headstones, replacing the barbed wire fencing and removal of brush.
 We are looking to form a grassroots partnership along with members of the community and area businesses to have an attractive historical point of interest site in Loveland.
 The Ramsey-Paxton Cemetery is a hidden gem locally, State-wide and nationally! ” We are fortunate to have such a historical site right in our own thriving town,” stated Jan Beller, Director of the Loveland Museum Center (Greater Loveland Historical Society).
 Rob Geiger, is President of the Ramsey-Paxton Cemetery Association and sixth generation grandson of Lt.
 Col. Thomas Paxton and fifth generation grandson of Capt.
 John Ramsey.
 We are looking to form a grassroots partnership along with members of the community and area businesses to have an attractive historical point of interest site in Loveland.
 Our grant application submission date is December, 2018 and improvements will start in the summer of 2019.
 Please consider a charitable gift to show your support of this historical preservation project by sending your tax-deductible contribution.
 If you have any questions, want a tour of the cemetery or to contribute to Ramsey-Paxton Cemetery Association please contact us at Ramsey-Paxton Cemetery Association Inc., C/O Rob Geiger, President, PO Box 25, Loveland, Ohio, 45140, or email firstname.lastname@example.org.
 RP Diamond is the exclusive retailer of LOVELAND HIGH SCHOOL SPIRIT WEAR Welcome to RP Diamond Printing & Embroidery located at 370 Loveland Madeira Road.
 FacebookTwitterInstagramEmailPrintMorePinterestLike this:Like Loading...
-Your comments can change our community Cancel reply This site uses Akismet to reduce spam.
+You must log in to post a comment.This site uses Akismet to reduce spam.
 Learn how your comment data is processed.